CarolDoudouCao/Archaeo_Bodyform_China/README.md

 ```

 > **Note:** This repository includes male FXL examples for demonstration.
-Scripts apply to both sexes and all traits; additional scripts are not included here to avoid duplication.
+Scripts apply to both sexes and all traits;  additional scripts are omitted to avoid duplication.

 ## 📚 Study Overview